sisl/OVERTVerify.jl/README.md

 This system is unrolled in time and used to answer bounded-time reachability queries such as: can the closed loop system avoid an unsafe set?
 Or reach a goal set?

 ## Dependencies
-By default, this package will use GLPK.
-However, Gurobi tends to perform better.
-An academic license can be acquired for free here: https://www.gurobi.com/academia/academic-program-and-licenses/
+By default, this package will use GLPK as it is open-source.
+However, Gurobi tends to perform better and was used for the experiments in the paper.
+If you have or can obtain a Gurobi license, it is recommended to use Gurobi.
+An academic Gurobi license can be acquired for free here: https://www.gurobi.com/academia/academic-program-and-licenses/

 The Julia dependencies are listed in the Project.toml file and will be automatically installed when you add the package (see Installation below).